carltheperson/Connect-Dev/README.md

 ## Contributing
 This is my first React project and I properly didn't do a perfect job, so if you think you can improve something, create a pull request and I will review it.
 Thank you in advance.

+## Issues
+If you encounter something wrong with the website, then please open up an issue here on GitHub.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details